gammu/gammu/docs/manual/project/install.rst

     sudo make install

-You can configure build parameters either by command line (see parameters bellow), or using TUI - ccmake.
+You can configure build parameters either by command line (see parameters below), or using TUI - ccmake.

 Useful cmake parameters: